Scripter17/url-cleaner/README.md

 The default config is intended to always obey the following rules:

 - "Meaningful semantic changes"<sup>[definition?]</sup> should only ever occur as a result of a flag being enabled.
-    - Insignificant details like the navbar amazon listings have full of links to item categories being slightly different are insignificant.
+    - Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.
 - URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever throw an error.
     - URLs that aren't semantically valid also shouldn't ever throw an error but that is generally less important.
     - URLs that are semantically valid should never change semantics and/or become semantically invalid.
         - URLs that are semantically invalid may become semantically valid if there is an obvious way to do so.
 See the `unmangle` flag for details.
 - Outside of long (>10)/infinite redirects/shortlinks, it should always be idempotent.
-- Outside of redirect sites changing behavior, netowork connectivity issues, or other similarly difficult thing to guarantee determinism for, it should always be deterministic.
+- Outside of redirect sites changing behavior, network connectivity issues, or other similarly difficult things to guarantee determinism for, it should always be deterministic.
 - The `command` and `debug` features, as well as any features starting with `experiment-`/`experimental-` are never expected to be enabled.
     The `command` feature is enabled by default for convenience but, for situations where untrusted/user-provided configs have a chance to be run, should be disabled.